manognavemulapati/twitter-scraper/README.md

 # twitter-scraper
 Scrape Twitter for messages related to any word or phrase.
+This package uses the python-twitter wrapper for the Twitter API to scrape for messages, MongoDB to store messages, and Python's Natural Language Toolkit (nltk) to parse the messages.

 A TwitterScraper object has the following attributes:
 - constructor with string word or phrase